tekntrash/MPU-6050-visualizer/README.md

 Verify it is correctly connected by running python quicktest.py.
 If it shows "I2C 1 ok!" is working fine.
 If not, ensure the LED light in the MPU6050 is lit and try to invert the cables VCC and SDA (don't worry, you will not burn anything)

-Now, for the robot model, we used this free one: https://sketchfab.com/3d-models/biped-robot-801d2a245e4a4405a0c2152b35b5e486 , but any will do as long as it is in .glb format.
-Download the model and save it in the same folder where you saved the repo: if you downloaded another you will have to edit the file accordingly

 Put the MPU-6050 flat on a table, ensuring that the face with label is upward and a dot on this surface is on the top left corner.
 Then the upright direction upward is the z-axis of the chip.
 The direction from left to right is regarded as the X-axis.
 Accordingly the direction from back to front is defined as the Y-axis (see picture https://github.com/tekntrash/MPU-6050-visualizer/blob/main/MPU6050-axis.jpg)

+Run the matplotlib visualizer with the commmand python matplotlib-data-visualizer.py.
+You should get a screen like matplotlib-data.jpg

+Now, for the robot model, we used this free one: https://sketchfab.com/3d-models/biped-robot-801d2a245e4a4405a0c2152b35b5e486 , but any will do as long as it is in .glb format.
+Download the model and save it in the same folder where you saved the repo: if you downloaded another you will have to edit the file accordingly

+Ensure you have RVIZ for ROS2 Humble installed: if not the easiest way is run these commands: sudo apt update && sudo apt install curl gnupg lsb-release sudo curl -sSL https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo tee /etc/apt/trusted.gpg.d/ros.asc sudo sh -c 'echo "deb [arch=$(dpkg --print-architecture)] http://packages.ros.org/ros2/ubuntu $(lsb_release -cs) main" > /etc/apt/sources.list.d/ros2-latest.list' sudo apt update sudo apt install ros-humble-rviz2 source /opt/ros/humble/setup.bash

 Run the RVIZ visualization with the commands python RVIZ-visualizer.py in one screen: you will see the X,Y,Z,W data being shown up.
 In another screen run the command RVIZ2.
 At the lower left of the RVIZ screen click on "Add", " By topic", and "Marker".
 Wait a few seconds and you will see a robot showing up in the screen: you can use the mouse to reduce it